shooterstech/BabelFish/README.md

 NOTE: Library is considered a WORK-IN-PROGRESS and is NOT intended for production environment at this time.

+v1.0.3.0
+Addition of GetResultCourseOfFireDetail()
+Moved ResponseTemplate.cs from /DataModel/OrionMatch to /DataModel

 v1.0.2.0
 Updated data structure
 Addition of GetResultList